Why Invest in the London Commuter Belt?

-There are many reasons why the Commuter Belt is such an attractive prospect for people looking to move out of London, whether it’s affordable living, focused employment opportunities or simply a change of pace.
+There are many reasons why the South East is such an attractive prospect for people looking to move out of London, whether it’s affordable living, focused employment opportunities or simply a change of pace.

 So why head to the Commuter Belt?

 Firstly, and most importantly, it’s affordable.
 With much cheaper property prices, lower cost of living and excellent accessibility, commuter towns generally offer a great fit for those who want a less expensive lifestyle but don’t want to lose opportunities available in London.